Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Symmetry and steady-state structure

 The steady state of the system in the presence of weak symmetry is then a classical mixed state of the lobes so

-Instead, when the system has strong symmetry, we are led with $p$ steady states which are coherent superpositions of the lobes.
+In contrast, when the system has strong symmetry, we are left with $p$ steady states which are coherent superpositions of the lobes.
 An example of such a state is the one belonging to the $\mu=0$ symmetry sector

-Throughout the rest of the article, we will work mainly in the weak symmetry regime with $\gamma_1 > 0$ which corresponds to the most physical scenario.
+Throughout the rest of the article, we work mainly in the weak symmetry regime with $\gamma_1 > 0$ which corresponds to the most physical scenario.